 This enameled clock, completed in 1499, was most likely designed by Venetian Renaissance architect Mauro Codussi.
 Twin giant figures (now called Moors because of their tarnished bronze bodies) would strike the hour, and three wise men with an angel would walk out and bow to the Virgin Mary on Epiphany (January 6) and during Ascension Week (40 days after Easter).
 An inscription on the tower reads "Horas non numero nisi serenas" ("I only count happy hours").
 Originally,

-Piazza San Marco, (north side of the Piazza at the Merceria), Piazza San Marco, Venice, 30124 | Map It
+Piazza San Marco, (north side of the Piazza at the Merceria), Venice, 30124, Italy